vaakinmade/pywinscheduler/README.md

 Toggle the button to turn the feature on.

 ### Configuring the email's password
 In the `emailserver.py`, the gmail password (GMAIL_PWD), is retrieved from `gmail_key.py` which has been further decoupled to avoid inadequate exposure.
-Be sure to always use python decouple when dealing with secret keys, api auths, passwords etc in files that end up online.
+Be sure to always use python decouple when dealing with secret keys, api auths, passwords etc. in files that end up online.
 See [python decouple](https://pypi.python.org/pypi/python-decouple] to get started)

 # Usage
 To install footyAlert as a native windows service, run;